Data Acquisition Processors

 - AAMM — digital anti-alias filtering

 - The Anti-Aliasing Multichannel Module implements self-configuring, all-digital anti-aliasing filtering that can simplify measurement systems, deliver superior sampling results, and avoid the cost and complexity of hardware-based anti-alias filters.

 - ROTM — sampling extensions for rotating machines

 - The Rotating Machinery Analysis Module provides advanced sampling techniques combining time-referenced sampling with rotary-encoder-referenced sampling, for the best features of both.
 Sample at extended angular resolution, find corresponding events in angle-dependent and time-dependent data streams, track instantaneous rotation speed, etc.

 - When you are required to use traditional filter designs based on classical analog filters — for example, the famous Butterworth filters — this module provides accurate, efficient, and easy to use IIR filtering commands for these familiar filter families.

-The "Specialty" modules – require use of an xDAP or DAP system
+The "Specialty" modules – available online, but require use of an xDAP or DAP system

 These are available for download from the Web site, but do require access to xDAP or DAP hardware systems.